neweuropeancollege/gitbook-documentation/docs/sales-and-recruiting/using-salesforce-at-nec/general-workflow/how-to-audit-and-the-audit-process.md

+# How to Audit and the Audit Process

 ## Overview
 Prospective students interact with NEC, either through an email to any of our admission consultants, a form submission through any of our forms, a telephone call to our number, a visit to our campus, etc...